 Installation requires the following tools, fittings, and hardware.
 These items are not included with the instrument.

 - Precleaned copper tubing, 1/8-inch or 1/4-inch od.

 - Fittings.

-- · Tubing cutter.
+- Tubing cutter.

 - Filters for gas supplies.

 - 7/16-inch and 9/16-inch wrenches for assembling Swagelok fittings.

-- Carrier and other gas supplies.
+- · Carrier and other gas supplies.

-- Pressure regulator for each gas supply.

-- A computer with a LAN connection (for reading GC documentation and for updating GC firmware if needed).

-- Any additional LAN components, such as cables and a switch or hub, for connection to the site LAN (not included in Agilent installation services).
+- Pressure regulator for each gas supply. - A computer, tablet, or other LAN capable device (for accessing GC user information and for updating GC firmware when needed). - Any additional LAN components, such as cables and a switch or hub, for connection to the site LAN (not included in Agilent installation services).

-The Agilent GC, GC/MS, and ALS Site Preparation Guide contains a listing of Agilent installation kits and a description of parts included with each.
-These kits contain filters, fittings, tubing, tools (wrenches, tubing cutter, drivers, and so on), and other required parts for installing a GC.)
+The Agilent 8890 Gas Chromatograph GC, GC/MS, and ALS Site Preparation Guide contains a listing of Agilent installation kits and a description of parts included with each kit.
+These kits contain filters, fittings, tubing, tools (wrenches, tubing cutter, drivers, and so on), and other required parts for installing a GC.